A non curable medical condition/syndrome that causes chronic musculoskeletal pain and fatigue in the muscles, tendons and ligaments.

 - Muscle twitching, soreness & weakness

-- Help strengthen muscles through low impact bodyweight exercises
+- Help strengthen the muscles gently through low impact bodyweight exercises

-- Increase mobility & flexibility with gentle movements
+- Increase mobility & flexibility through a gentle approach to movement

 - Nourish the joints through gentle expansion and compression